Deltares/Veiligheidsrendement/README.md

     ```
     | Note, the above steps are based on a Windows setup.
 If you are not familiar with Git we recommend using the [GitHub desktop tool](https://desktop.github.com/).

-2. Navigate to your Koswat repository and then install the koswat package with your preferred step:
+2. Navigate to your `Veiligheidsrendement` repository and then install the `vrtool` package with your preferred step:

     1. With [Anaconda](https://www.anaconda.com/) (our recommendation):
         ```bash